 Definition of Batesian mimicry in English:

-Mimicry in which an edible animal is protected by its resemblance to a noxious one that is avoided by predators.
+Mimicry in which an edible animal is protected by its resemblance to one avoided by predators.
 Compare with Müllerian mimicry.

 - Take the oft-cited classic case of Batesian mimicry involving the dead-ringer resemblance between monarch and viceroy butterflies.